- Storm Front

 It was also made of glass.

 - Tania Raith mocks Harry by saying that his speech about justice sounds like something right out of a cheesy comic book.
 He responds by cleaning the floor up with her highly trained Mooks while shouting "BAM!" and "POW!" after every other blow.

 - Harry is a consummate Combat Pragmatist, but there are some lines even he doesn't cross on purpose:I hit him in the dark, somewhere more or less near his belly.
 His gun went off randomly as he was lifted off the floor and thrown ten feet back into a wall.
 He was trying to scream, breathlessly.
 I winced.
 I hadn't meant to hit him there, but those are the breaks.

-- The fact that Lara Raith, much like Marcone who put Harry in jury duty in the first place, perfectly knew what to expect of her on-and-off enemy/ally and purposely sent the young succubus Tania on a mission that would make cross paths with him fully expecting her to lose the confrontation and be taken down a peg or two by the wizard is pretty amusing in its own Genre Savv-iry way.
+- The fact that Lara Raith, much like Marcone who put Harry in jury duty in the first place, perfectly knew what to expect of her on-and-off enemy/ally and purposely sent the young succubus Tania on a mission that would cause her to cross paths with him, fully expecting her to lose the confrontation and be taken down a peg or two by the wizard is pretty amusing in its own Genre Savv-iry way.

 - Butters gets his first call as a Knight of the Cross... in the form of a glowing yellow exclamation point floating over the head of someone he needs to talk to, just like a questgiver in a MMORPG.